Moctesuma Esparza: Maya Cinemas

 In 2005, Esparza opened the first multiplex in the Maya Cinemas chain, a 14-screen theater in Salinas, California.
 Since then, he has opened 16 other multiplexes in California, with 26 more scheduled to open in Texas.
 Maya Cinemas primarily shows first-run Hollywood films, sometimes with subtitles in Spanish, but also screens foreign and independent films.
-The concessions offer traditional snacks such as popcorn as well as "Latino favorites like tacos and churros."
-They all feature Mayan motifs, hearkening back to the Los Angeles theaters of Esparza's youth.
+The concessions all feature Mayan motifs, hearkening back to the Los Angeles theaters of Esparza's youth.

 In 2007, Esparza resigned from the board of trustees of the California State University system.
 After planning to open a Maya Cinemas at the Campus Pointe Project at California State University, Fresno, a neighboring landholder who also planned to open a cinema presented a legal challenge, charging that Esparza had a conflict of interest in developing the project while sitting on the board of trustees.
-Despite the University's finding that there was no conflict of interest, Esparza resigned out of "respect for the intent of the government code to avoid even the appearance of conflict of interest."
+Although the university ruled that there was no conflict of interest, Esparza resigned, saying that he was doing so out of "respect for the intent of the government code to avoid even the appearance of conflict of interest."

-Maya Cinemas opened up a movie theater facility in Pittsburg, California that replaced the Brendan Theaters location which closed in April 2012.
-The grand opening was held on August 3, 2012, but the ribbon cutting was held the previous evening.
-3 Years later, they opened up a movie theater facility in Fresno, California by the college campus.
-The new location has seats where patrons can sit down while they wait for their movie to play.

-Maya Entertainment

-In 2007, Moctesuma founded Maya Entertainment, a vertically integrated media content company providing full service motion picture distribution and production.
-Maya acquires, produces, and distributes multicultural and Latino-themed product for all distribution platforms throughout the world and is dedicated to the growing US Latino market.
-This year, Maya expanded significantly releasing more than twenty films.

-Board member

-He has served on: the Corporate Board of Directors of the Motion Picture Television Fund and the Board of Directors of the Museum of Latin American Art.
-Esparza has been a Trustee of the California State University System and a commissioner to the Los Angeles City Retirement System.